SigmaHQ/sigma-specification/wip/Sigma_2_0_0.md

 Currently the following types are defined:

-* derived: Rule was derived from the referred rule or rules, which may remain active.
+* derived: The rule was derived from the referred rule or rules, which may remain active.
-* obsoletes: Rule obsoletes the referred rule or rules, which aren't used anymore.
+* obsoletes: The rule obsoletes the referred rule or rules, which aren't used anymore.
-* merged: Rule was merged from the referred rules.
-The rules may be still existing and in use.
+* merged: The rule was merged from the referred rules.
+The rules may still exist and are in use.
-* renamed: The rule had previously the referred identifier or identifiers but was renamed for any other reason, e.g. from a private naming scheme to UUIDs, to resolve collisions etc. It's not expected that a rule with this id exists anymore.
+* renamed: The rule had previously the referred identifier or identifiers but was renamed for whatever reason, e.g. from a private naming scheme to UUIDs, to resolve collisions etc. It's not expected that a rule with this id exists anymore.
-* similar: Use to relate similar rules to each other (e.g. same detection content applied to different log sources, rule that is a modified version of another rule with a different level)
+* similar: Used to relate similar rules to each other (e.g. same detection content applied to different log sources, rule that is a modified version of another rule with a different level)

 ### Shema (optional)

 **Attribute:** shema

-This is the version of the specifications used in the rule.
+This is the version of the specification used in the rule.

-This allows to know quickly if the converter or software can use the rule without problem
+This will allow us to quickly know if the converter or software can use the rule without any problems

 ### Taxonomy (optional)